-Branch Campus and Other Satellites: The CSUF Irvine Campus near the Irvine Spectrum offers mostly upper-division and graduate-level courses in a convenient location for students who live and work in southern Orange County.
+Additional Locations: The CSUF Irvine Campus near the Irvine Spectrum offers mostly upper-division and graduate-level courses in a convenient location for students who live and work in southern Orange County.
 Other campus satellites include the Grand Central Art Center in Santa Ana and CSUF Garden Grove Center.

 Fullerton Arboretum: The Fullerton Arboretum, developed in cooperation with the city of Fullerton, is located at the northeast corner of campus and is open to the public.
 Heritage House, built in 1894 and moved to the 26-acre preserve in 1972, is a historical museum.
 A visitor and conference center includes a museum devoted to the agricultural history of Orange County and the contributions of Japanese-Americans.